-That Cabinet consider the following Housing and Regeneration Strategic Team recommendations and recommend to County Council:
+That Council consider the following Housing and Regeneration Strategic Team recommendations:

 - 1. To increase the average housing rent as per the WG Social Housing Rents Policy. - a.
 Properties at target rents will increase by 2.74% and - b.
 Properties where rent is below target rent, rent will increase by 2.74% plus a maximum progression of £1.00 - c.
 Those rents above target are frozen until such time that they meet the target. - d.
 This will produce an increase on the average housing rent of 2.9% or £2.66 per week